spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/shape-analysis/normalizing-morphometrics-compressions/normalizing-morphometrics.rst

 .. note::
-   - The flag ``-sex`` can be used select the sex of healthy subject to use for the normalization.
+   - The flag ``-sex`` can be used to select the sex of adult healthy participants to use for the normalization.
    - The flag ``-age`` can be used to select the age range of adult healthy participants to use for normalization.